|

 the Albermarle region.
 The goal was to have a "single voice"

-but to provide the people with access to that single voice.
+and to provide the people with access to that single voice.
 In

 theory, this was a good start, but it simply did not work out